-It’s because only Icelandic Provisions Skyr is made using Original Skyr Cultures that have been treasured and preserved in Iceland for hundreds of years.
+It’s because only Icelandic Provisions Skyr is made using Certified Skyr Cultures.
+They are certified by a government-owned independent research company in Iceland.
+These cultures have been treasured and preserved in Iceland for hundreds of years.
 In the same way that sourdough starters are passed down through families and shared between neighbors, the women of Iceland have passed this tradition on through generations to provide the cultures in your cup of Icelandic Provisions.

-The milk is heated to just the right temperature before adding our Original Skyr Cultures, which help transform that milk into Skyr — just as Icelanders have done for hundreds of years.
+The milk is heated to just the right temperature before adding our Original Skyr Cultures, which help transform that milk into Skyr — similar to the way Icelanders have for hundreds of years.

-Next, we flavor our Skyr with a combination of traditional berries and those native to Iceland and its Nordic cousins, a nod to the relationship these nations have shared throughout the centuries.
+Next, we flavor our Skyr with a combination of traditional berries, enhanced with natural flavors, and those native to Iceland and its Nordic cousins, a nod to the relationship these nations have shared throughout the centuries.

 And, when we don’t use Nordic berries in our Skyr it’s for good (and delicious) reasons.
 For instance, while you won’t find coconuts growing in Iceland, coconut flakes and flavor make a fantastic addition to our Skyr!

 Bilberries look and taste like blueberries, but they are much juicier and more intense.